NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 1. Taking Care of a Family Member: Describe how your role at home shaped your maturity.

-2. Learning from a Mistake: Talk about a time you owned up and made things right.
+2. Learning from a Mistake: Describe a time you accepted responsibility and made things right.

-3. Staying Focused When Others Were Not: Show how you stuck with your goals.
+3. Staying Focused When Others Were Not: Show how you stayed committed to your goals.

 4. Balancing School and Extracurriculars: Explain how you manage your time effectively.

-5. Owning Your Actions: Share how you took responsibility instead of shifting blame.
+5. Owning Your Actions: Share how you took responsibility instead of blaming others.

 Character

-1. Choosing Honesty Over Convenience: Talk about telling the truth, even when it was hard.
+1. Choosing Honesty Over Convenience: Describe telling the truth when it was difficult.

 2. Standing Up for Someone Else: Describe how you defended someone being treated unfairly.